Salesforce is a powerful tool. If you’re implementing a new data system for your org, there are very good reasons why this might be the way to go.

 You’ll need your leadership’s support throughout this project, including after your rollout.
-If leaders aren’t engaged in each step of the process, then you’re missing a critical element to your own success.
+If leaders aren’t engaged in each step of the process, then you’re missing a crucial element for success.

 3. You need this implementation done yesterday.

-I don’t know that any worthwhile system can be configured overnight.
+I doubt any worthwhile system can be configured overnight.
 But certainly not Salesforce!
-A proper implementation takes planning and testing – typically months of it – so don’t sign onto Salesforce if your org isn’t willing to put in that time.
-Otherwise, you risk making major decisions on the basis of turnaround rather than what’s right for your data.
+A proper implementation takes planning – typically months of it – so don’t sign onto Salesforce if your org isn’t willing to put in that time.
+O

 4. You’re not prepared to roll this out to staff.

 *Tip:* This is less about Salesforce and more about people.
-Even if we could build the most user-friendly system in the world, we can’t assume that everyone will just “get” it.
-Ya know?
+Even if we could build the most user-friendly system in the world, you can’t assume that everyone will just “get” it.

 5. Expectations on how staff will use Salesforce are unclear.

-Are folks required to use this thing or what?
-If leaders don’t set the precedent early on about how they’ll hold staff accountable, then 1 of 2 things will happen: people won’t feel the need to use Salesforce at all, or they’ll grow resentful once they learn that it is in fact mandatory.
-Both options will hinder your success, so if you’re putting your neck on the line to spend time and money on this effort, be clear on what you’re working with.
+Are folks required to use this?
+If leaders don’t set the precedent early on about how they’ll hold staff accountable, then 1 of 2 things will happen: staff won’t feel the need to use Salesforce at all, or they’ll grow resentful once they learn that it is in fact mandatory.

 6. Your org’s data needs are simple.

 And by that, I mean simple enough that any other system would go beyond your wildest dreams.
-The setup and maintenance of Salesforce is a lot on its own, so if something else works and requires half the effort, that may be the safer bet to start.
+The setup and maintenance of Salesforce is a lot on its own.
+So if something else works and requires half the effort, that may be the safer bet…at least, to start.

 7. You don’t have a relationship with your end users.